 Data privacy is a huge concern for a lot of people, and it’s a concern that inflates massively when people are asked to share bank details and other sensitive information.
 In order for the majority of these apps to perform, you have to enter and share your banking information, credit card details and other personal financial information.
 This will always incur a slight risk, but fortunately, there are a few things you can do before you download a budgeting app to make sure your data is as secure as possible:

 • Check the app’s security level

 • Find out who owns the app

 • Password protect your device

 • Don’t use the app on public Wi-Fi

 Luckily, most banking apps have ‘read-only’ access, which means that although they can see your financial data, they can’t actually make any changes.
 These apps also store that data on their own company servers, which means that if your phone were to get stolen, there would be no way for the thief to access your full information.
 Some apps, like Money Dashboard for example, are regulated by the Financial Conduct Authority and actually utilise the same security practices as many of the leading banks.

 If you’re looking for an easy way to help you set budgets and manage your money, then we hope you’ve found a good option on this list.
 If instead, you’re looking for online bank accounts you can use completely online, then check out our blog on the best new banking apps in our news section.

 If you’ve fallen off the budget wagon, however, and need a quick injection of cash, avoid toxic high-cost loans and contact us at Salad Money today.
-We offer fair, affordable loans to NHS employees so that you don’t have to worry about getting caught up in a cycle of debt.
+We offer fair, affordable loans to NHS and public sector employees so that you don’t have to worry about getting caught up in a cycle of debt.